 What Is the Fidelity Rewards Visa Signature Card?

-It’s similar to popular fixed-rate cash back cards like the Citi Double Cash and Paypal Cashback Mastercard, but the draw is that it automatically deposits your cash back rewards into your linked Fidelity investment account.
-So while you’re spending money on everyday purchases, you could also be socking away 2% of the purchase price into your IRA (Individual Retirement Account).
+It’s similar to popular fixed-rate cash back cards like the Citi® Double Cash Card – 18 month BT offer and Paypal Cashback Mastercard, but the draw is that it automatically deposits your cash back rewards into your linked Fidelity investment account.
+So while you’re spending money on everyday purchases, you can also be socking away 2% of the purchase price into your IRA (Individual Retirement Account).

 You don’t have to have a Fidelity investment account to apply for this card, which is backed by Elan Financial Services, but you’d probably be best served by the rewards structure if you did open one in conjunction with this card.

 Fidelity Rewards Visa Signature Card: Specs and Perks

 Let’s take a look at the fine print to examine some of the card’s perks and drawbacks.

 Cash Back Rewards